nexus-xyz/nexus-cli/README.md

 **WARNING**: Creating a release through the GitHub UI creates a new release but does **NOT** trigger the workflow.
 This leads to a release without a Docker image or binaries, which breaks the installation script.

+## License

+This project  is released under the terms of the Apache 2.0 License - see [LICENSE](./LICENSE-APACHE)  for details.